Game-of-Trons/got-protocol/gips/GIP-001-Personal-AI-Agent.md

 # Abstract

-This proposal defines the Personal AI Agent as the fundamental entity of the Game of Trons ecosystem.
+This proposal defines the Personal AI Agent as the fundamental entity of the Game of Trons ecosystem..

 A Personal AI Agent is an autonomous digital entity owned by an individual.
 It possesses a persistent identity, personal memory, goals, and the ability to interact with both humans and other agents.